telus/tds-community/packages/SideNavigation/SideNavigation.md

 - Use when the IA for transactional & informational experiences calls for 7+ categories
 - Flexible character count for category and link titles
 - We do not recommend using in conjunction with [Breadcrumbs](https://tds.telus.com/components/index.html#breadcrumbs)
+- Only one `SideNavigation.Link` should be active at a time

 ```jsx
 <FlexGrid limitWidth={false} gutter={false}>